matthew-robertson/Useful_things/I Learned Something Today/ComputerScience.md

 1. "Data dominates.
 If you've chosen the right data structures and organized things well, the algorithms will almost always be self-evident.
 Data structures, not algorithms, are central to programming.", [Rob Pike, creator of Go](https://www.lysator.liu.se/c/pikestyle.html)
 1. "I find it wise to be moderately paranoid about collections and I'd rather copy them unncessarily than debug errors due to unexpected modifications.", Martin Fowler, Refactoring P.173
 1. Replacing primitives with objects can be really powerful.
 You've already encountered this with Banned-word-bot development, and you should look out for it more.
+1. Prefer immutable data when possible.
+It'll save you tons of headaches.
+The Functional Programming people have the right idea.
+Doing things by value instead of reference is one way to do this.
+(Martin Fowler, Refactoring, P.252)
+1. You'll still want references if you need shared data though.
+1. If you're swapping a reference to a value, don't forget to make sure you have a value-based equality method for it.

 # General Language Stuff
 1. Languages can be [dynamically](https://en.wikipedia.org/wiki/Scope_(computer_science)#Dynamic_scoping) (Like most shells, a few LISPS or lexically (I.E. Pretty much every language you've used) scoped.
 Some examples are [here](https://stackoverflow.com/questions/1473111/besides-logo-and-emacs-lisp-what-are-other-pure-dynamically-scoped-languages).
 If dynamically scoped, this code will print "Heck off":